AmlrSF/attendance-management-system/README.md

+This is a simple PHP-based Attendance Management System that provides CRUD operations for teachers, students, subjects, and attendance tracking.
+The system also includes user authentication and registration.

 # Attendance Management System

 This is a simple PHP-based Attendance Management System that provides CRUD operations for teachers, students, subjects, and attendance tracking.
 The system also includes user authentication and registration.